dqops/dqo/docs/dqo-concepts/definition-of-data-quality-kpis.md

 ### **By groups of rows**
 Additionally, data quality KPIs can be calculated for each [data group](measuring-data-quality-with-data-grouping.md).

-Tracking data quality for groups of rows identified by a discriminator column enables to identify data received from different data sources, but finally aggregated into a single table.
-The discriminator column could be a country name, state name, vendor name, or a supplier name.
+Tracking the data quality for groups of rows identified by the discriminator column makes it possible to identify data received from different data sources, but ultimately aggregated into a single table.
+The discriminator column can be a country name, state name, vendor name, or supplier name.

 DQOps supports running data quality checks as SQL queries with a **GROUP BY** clause.
 Please read about data segmentation in [the concept of data grouping](measuring-data-quality-with-data-grouping.md) article.